ZanzibarNuclear/nuclear-ambitions-shingle/docs/legal/terms-of-use.md

 3.2 Do express yourself and share your knowledge and opinions.
 Do engage in civilized conversations and debates.
 It is okay to disagree and argue.
 Humor is permitted, as are attempts at humor.

 3.3 Refrain from threats and personal attacks on others.
-We reserve the right to remove the offending content and suspend your account.
+We reserve the right to hide or remove offensive material and suspend your account.

 3.4 You may not: